An extraordinarily creamy custard pie recipe with coconut milk and fresh lime juice whipped in a blender then baked to perfection.

 - Pour mixture into pie pastry.

-- Bake at 350 degrees 50-55 minutes or until a knife inserted near the center comes out clean.
-Cool to room temperature then refrigerate until set.
+- Bake at 350 degrees 45-55 minutes or until set (a little jiggle in the center is OK).
+Cover with aluminum foil if the crust begins to brown too much.
+Cool pie to room temperature then refrigerate until ready to serve.

 - While oven is still hot, toast remaining 1/4 cup coconut on a shallow pan for about 5 minutes or until just starting to brown.
 Cool completely.